 2. Pursue a specialty

-As you can see, finance is a wide-ranging industry and earning a degree targeted toward this area of business presents you with a lot of options.
-Graduates can find jobs in accounting departments, finance departments, education, sales, banking, financial advising -the list of career options is endless.
-Most entities need someone with an analytical mind who can read financial data, interpret it and communicate findings and recommendations.
-During your education, you will have a few years to decide, but ensure you research the types of jobs you find most interesting.
 You should eventually specialize in one facet of finance as specialization is the best strategy for a long and successful career.
 This is where earning one or more specialized credentials—such as the Charted Financial Analyst® (CFA), Charter Market Technician® (CMT) or Financial Risk Manager (FRM) designations—can truly help you to stand out and advance in your career.

 Read more about these certifications in the table below.

 After you’ve completed your post-secondary education, it’s now time to get a job.
 Remember it’s not just what you know, it’s also who you know—so put much effort into building and leveraging personal connections by going to conferences, job fairs, educational seminars and other networking events.
-In order to continue to differentiate yourself, try to gain early career experience through internships.
-You may think it’s too early to start, but earning a professional credential can be a dramatic help in landing your first few jobs out of college.
-It may seem like your learning is done when school is, but it’s only beginning.
-Those who succeed never stop learning.

 Employers are now looking for job candidates who have additional credentials that demonstrate they have the prerequisite skills and knowledge necessary for a specialized job in finance.
-Every university is different in their teaching methods and the materials, so professional credentials are seen as a great way to level the playing the field and ensure candidates have the basic knowledge to do the job on day one.
+Every university is different in their teaching methods and the materials, so professional credentials are seen as a great way to level the playing field and ensure candidates have the basic knowledge to do the job on day one.

 Program | Advantages | Eligibility Requirements | Exam Difficulty Level |